Music of Morocco

-Particularly since the 20th century, musicians have been synthesizing Moroccan musical traditions with influences from around the world, such as blues, rock, metal, reggae, rap, etc. Each genre and musical style is made up of regional subgroups, and is further divided between 'modern' and 'traditional' music.
+Since the 20th century, musicians have been synthesizing Moroccan musical traditions with influences from around the world, such as blues, rock, metal, reggae, rap, etc. Each genre and musical style is made up of regional subgroups, and is further divided between contemporary and traditional expressions.

 Traditional music styles

 Aita

-Aita (عيطة "call, cry or lament") is a popular Bedouin musical style that originates from the countryside of Morocco, especially the Atlantic plains—areas such as Doukkala-Abda, Chaouia-Ouardigha, and Rehamna.
+Aita (عيطة "call, cry or lament") is a Bedouin musical style that originates from the countryside of Morocco, especially the Atlantic plains such as Doukkala-Abda, Chaouia-Ouardigha, and Rehamna.

 Amazigh folk music

-There are many varieties of Berber folk music and dance, such as Rif, Atlas, Chawia, and Canaria.
+There are many varieties of Berber folk music and dance in regions such as Rif, Atlas, Chawia, and Canaria.
+In 2021, the anthology of the musical art titled "Rrways - a journey into the realm of Amazigh wandering poet-singers", presenting a booklet and ten compact discs with current recordings, received the ' Prix Coups de Cœur - Musiques du Monde' of the Académie Charles Cross in France.

 Ahwash

 Ahwash in the High Atlas in 1955.

 Ahwash (أحواش, ⴰⵃⵡⴰⵛ) is a collective musical form associated with Amazigh communities in southern Morocco, particularly around Ouarzazate, the Dra'a Valley, and Sous.
 Ahwash involves dance, singing, poetry, and percussion.